JannekeBosma/DPP/README.md

-# DPP
+# DPP Ontology and Validation Process
-An ontology for Digital Product Passports
+An ontology and validation process for Digital Product Passports

 In this folder you will find the DPP ontology and the needed files to validate Digital Product Passports (based on the DPP ontology).
 An explanation of all topics can be found in the Explanation folder.
 In this folder the third powerpoint presentation will show how the validation process should be run.
 The other PowerPoint presentations and the Thesis file are uploaded for explanatory purposes.

+# DPP Ontology structure
 The structure of the DPP ontology data is visualized in the UML below
 ![image](https://github.com/JannekeBosma/DPP/assets/165405794/fb3c4fe9-40b5-4986-ba70-a64872b80c23)